 Q: Can I adjust myself?

 No. Some people can make their joints "pop," but that's not an adjustment!
 Worse damage can occur by mobilizing a joint with weakened muscles and ligaments.
 Adjustments are specific and take years to master.
-Even Dr. Little must consult a colleague for an adjustment to benefit from chiropractic care.
+Even our doctors must consult a colleague for an adjustment to benefit from chiropractic care.

 Q: Can I have chiropractic care after back or neck surgery?

 Yes.
-Rest assured that Dr. Little will avoid the surgically modified areas of your spine.
+Rest assured that our doctors will avoid the surgically modified areas of your spine.
 Surgery often causes instability above or below the involved level.
 These areas will be the focus of your chiropractic care and can often help avoid repeated operations.